Slowyn/react-native-underline-tabbar/README.md

 | `tabBadgeColor`       | `string` | `{}` | Set a common color for all badges.
 To set badgeColor individually use `badgeColor` in `tab` property |
 | `tabMargin`       | `number` | `20` | You can set space between tabs |

+Warning: It's better to avoid usage of styles which can change the size of your active tab.
+E.g. `font-weight`, `font-size`.
+Underline still work but not as good as you can expect.

 ### Changelog
 - **[1.1.8]**
   + Initial setup now depends on `initialPage` prop.